-This article will take you through a simple guide on how you can build up a simple digital weighing scale, maybe for fun, learning or as part of your school projects.
+This article will take you through a simple guide on how to make a digital weighing scale, maybe for fun, learning or as part of your school projects.
 Also, the terms used are simplified so that a layman can at least try to understand them and get the device ready in no time.
 However, you will still need a little understanding of basic electronics and computer programming.

 Furthermore, the components used for this article can easily be obtained from online through brands such as Tacuna Systems, Omega Engineering, Vishay PG transducers, Sparkfun, Arduino and many more.

-So, follow me as I walk you through this guide.
+So, follow me as I walk you through how to build a scale.

 What Is A Digital Weighing Scale?

 You have definitely seen a digital weighing scale somewhere at home or retail stores used for inventories, where the object to be weighed is placed on the device and its weight is displayed as numbers with its unit of measurement besides it as shown in the figure below.
 Also, a popular type of digital weighing scale is the bathroom weighing scale.